What comes to mind when you think of personal finance?

 These are essential questions that need to be answered – not tomorrow, but today!
 Procrastinating will only hurt you – and your business – in the end.
 Though we may not want to admit it, how one conducts his or her life is a sign of how he or she will conduct their business.

 David T. Domzalski is the founder of The Financial Bin, a website dedicated to helping Main Street get a better grasp of the financial world.
-You can check him out on his blog and on Twitter @FinancialBin to learn more about the recent developments at The Financial Bin and his other projects.
+You can check him out on Twitter @FinancialBin to learn more about the recent developments at The Financial Bin and his other projects.